 - Social Media Campaign Materials

-Join the DSMES monthly utilization calls
+Join the DSMES monthly sharing calls

 Are you in need of additional support?
 Or would you just like to connect with other DSMES providers in your state?
 Whether your program is brand new or has been around for years, our monthly sharing calls, facilitated by CDPHE, exist to support you!
-The calls take place every third Wednesday of the month.

 With low utilization of DSMES services amongst Coloradans affected by diabetes, the primary purpose of the calls is to provide an opportunity for partners to discuss barriers to DSMES utilization, share successes, and identify tools that may be helpful in increasing participation in DSMES services throughout the state.